janosh/thesis/thesis.typ

 We also achieve a higher hit rate per DFPT calculation of such high-merit materials as shown in @tab:diel-hit-rate-comparison.
 For ref.~@qu_high_2020, $15 \/ 441 = #percent(15 / 441)$ of materials achieve $Φ_M > #diel-high-fom-tresh$, while ref.~@petousis_high-throughput_2017 reaches $7 \/ 139 = #percent(7 / 139)$ and our data has $#n-diel-dfpt-fom-gt-tresh \/ #num-fmt(n-diel-dfpt-us) = #percent(n-diel-dfpt-fom-gt-tresh / n-diel-dfpt-us)$ materials with $Φ_M > #diel-high-fom-tresh$.
 Note that our hit rate increases even further when posthoc excluding metals, i.e. filtering the hit rate analysis for materials with a band gap of at least #si1[0.1eV].
-While the other works started from DFT structures with known band gaps and hence were able to filter out metals from the outset, the same is not possible when generating novel crystals with unknown electronic structures.
+While the other works started from DFT structures with known band gaps and hence were able to filter out metals from the outset, the same is not possible when generating novel crystals with unknown band gaps.
 Our workflow instead relies on ML band gap prediction to filter out metals.
 This step unfortunately suffers from a high false positive rate (metals misclassified as semiconductors/insulators).
 By upgrading to a better band gap model, a future realization of our workflow could achieve a high-merit hit rate over $#n-diel-dfpt-fom-gt-tresh \/ #num-fmt(n-diel-dfpt-nonmetal) = #percent(n-diel-dfpt-fom-gt-tresh / n-diel-dfpt-nonmetal)$.